nasa/opera-sds-pcm/tools/README.md

 `forward_job_queue` is given: the `cslc_catalog_ingest` job spec recommends a queue of its own, but not every cluster deploys workers for it, and a job queued there never runs.

+`pcm_batch.py create` also **rejects an un-phased batch proc whose k-sets would straddle a phase boundary**.
+Stepping k dates at a time from the start of the series ignores the labels, so a k-set can end up holding dates from either side of a multi-year gap — a stack the SAS refuses with `_assert_no_large_temporal_gaps`, after the query, download and SCIFLO jobs have all run.
+Frames whose record opens with a `no_run` block hit this on their very first k-set.
+Only the k-sets the batch proc would actually submit are checked, so an un-phased run whose `data_end_date` stops short of a boundary is still allowed.

 `pcm_batch.py create --file` rejects a phased batch proc whose frames are not annotated or whose `k` differs from the batch size the labels were generated for (`metadata.processing_mode_params. batch_size`).
 Frames that are entirely `no_run` are accepted and complete immediately.